FISIOCOMP-UFJF/cardiax/README.md

 ```
 2. Always export environment variables in your `~/.bashrc`.
 3. For Armadillo, make sure to export the path **containing both `include/` and `lib/`** directories.
 Depending on your system, this folder might be named `armadillo`, `usr`, or `usr/local`.
+4. For the CUDA Toolkit, make sure to export CUDAToolkit_ROOT pointing directly to the main installation directory (the one containing bin/, include/, and lib64/).
+This ensures that build tools can correctly locate the CUDA headers and libraries.
 ---

 ## 2. Installing Dependencies